Rinny-Inc/Coral/README.md

 - CI (`build.yml`) must pass.
 - PRs must follow the [pull request template](.github/PULL_REQUEST_TEMPLATE.md).

+### No AI-generated contributions

+Coral does not accept AI-generated or AI-assisted code, issues, or pull requests.
+This includes code written by Copilot, ChatGPT, Claude, or any other LLM/code-generation tool, whether used directly or "cleaned up" afterward.
+Vanilla protocol accuracy requires verified, understood behavior — not plausible-sounding output.
+PRs suspected of being AI-generated will be closed without review.

+If you used an AI tool to help you _understand_ a concept but wrote the code yourself, that's fine.
+The line is: you must understand and be able to explain every line you submit.

 ### License note

 By contributing, you agree your contributions are licensed under the same [custom restrictive license](./LICENSE.md) as the rest of the project.